17 Top Things To Do In Clermont, Florida - Karta.com

 Located just west of Orlando, Clermont offers a quieter, scenic alternative to Florida’s bigger tourist hubs.
 Known for its rolling hills, sparkling lakes, and a historic downtown area, Clermont blends outdoor activities with small-town charm.

 If you're planning your trip and searching for the best things to do in Clermont, you'll find activities for every interest and pace.
 From nature preserves and scenic parks to family-friendly attractions and local markets, Clermont is a destination that invites visitors to slow down and enjoy the landscape.
-Its combination of green spaces, growing food and wine scene, and year-round events make it a versatile stop for both day trips and longer stays.
+Its combination of green spaces, growing food and wine scene, and year-round events makes it a versatile stop for both day trips and longer stays.

 This guide highlights the top places to explore, local experiences to enjoy, and hidden gems worth seeking out.
 Let's dive in.

-1. Explore Lake Louisa State Park
+1. Lake Louisa State Park

 Lake Louisa State Park offers some of the most beautiful and accessible natural scenery in Central Florida.
 Covering over 4,300 acres, the park is a rare mix of rolling hills, sparkling lakes, cypress swamps, and pine forests—an environment more diverse than most visitors expect to find so close to Orlando.
 With over 20 miles of hiking and biking trails, it’s an excellent destination for outdoor enthusiasts.

 Visitors can kayak across the serene waters of Lake Louisa, cast a line for bass or bluegill, or simply enjoy a peaceful afternoon wildlife watching.
 The park is home to deer, gopher tortoises, bald eagles, and countless smaller species.
-For those looking to stay longer, the park offers traditional campsites, luxury cabins, and primitive camping areas along remote trails.

-2. Visit Lakeridge Winery & Vineyards
+2. Lakeridge Winery & Vineyards

 Lakeridge Winery & Vineyards is a must-visit for travelers interested in Florida’s emerging wine scene.
 As the largest premium winery in the state, it produces a range of award-winning wines, many crafted from muscadine grapes that thrive in Florida’s climate.
 Complimentary winery tours are available daily, guiding visitors through the wine production process from vine to bottle.